osmcode/osmium-tool/man/osmium-tags-filter.md

 n/name=\*Paris\*
 :   Matches all nodes with a name that contains the word "Paris".

+a/building
+:   Matches any closed ways with 4 or more nodes or relations tagged
+    "building".
+Relations must also have a tag "type=multipolygon" or "type=boundary".

 If there is no equal sign ("=") in the expression only keys are matched and values can by anything.
 If there is an equal sign ("=") in the expression, the key is to the left and the value to the right.
 An exclamation sign ("!") before